Decomposition of free cumulants: Conditional expectation

-There is a simple relation between the mixed moments of orthogonal replicas associated with Motzkin words of height $j$ computed with respect to $E$ and those computed with respect to normalized linear functionals $\Psi_j$ (defined below) that remind $\Phi$.
-This relation gives a good insight into the problem of computing the most important mixed moments with respect to $E$, but it does not replace the more general definition of $E$.
+There is a simple relation between mixed moments of orthogonal replicas associated with Motzkin words of height $j$, computed with respect to $E$, and those computed with respect to certain scalar-valued functionals $\Psi_j$.
+This relation allows one to reduce computations at a fixed height to a model resembling $\Phi$, while retaining the information encoded by $E$.

-\begin{Definition} {\rm For any $j\in \mathbb{N}$, define a normalized linear functional $\Psi_j$ on $\mathcal{A}_{{\rm rep},j}$ by
+\begin{Definition} {\rm For any $j\in \mathbb{N}$, define a normalized linear functional $\Psi_j$ on $\mathcal{A}_{{\rm rep}}$ by

 where